A prototype for an electric compact crossover Ford will launch shortly has been spotted testing on public roads.

 This is the model Ford is developing on Volkswagen Group's MEB modular platform designed for mainstream electric vehicles, made possible by a deal hammered out between the two automakers in 2019.
-The MEB platform is found in several vehicles including the Volkswagen ID.4 compact crossover, which the Ford will likely be closely aligned with.
+The MEB platform is the basis for several vehicles including the Volkswagen ID.4 compact crossover, with which the Ford will likely be closely aligned.

-The clay model doesn't appear to be finished, but we can still gather details on the basic shape and proportions from it.
-The design looks a lot boxier than the ID.4, which should help differentiate the two vehicles.
+The prototype is fully camouflaged but we can still gather details on the basic shape and proportions.
+The design is close to what we saw in some earlier spy shots of a clay model, and it looks to be a lot boxier than the ID.4, which should help differentiate the two vehicles.

-Don't look for the Ford crossover to be sold in the United States.
-The automaker has only announced plans to sell it in Europe, where it will also be built.
-Production will take place at a plant in Cologne, Germany.
-The site is where Ford's European headquarters is located, and it's in the process of a $1 billion upgrade to prepare it for EV production.
-The plant currently builds the Fiesta subcompact.
+Don't look for the crossover to be sold in the U.S. Ford has only announced plans to sell it in Europe, where it will be built.
+Production will be handled at Ford's plant in Cologne, Germany.
+The site is where Ford's European headquarters is also located.

 2023 Ford MEB-based electric crossover spy shots - Photo credit: Baldauf

 Ford will eventually launch a second crossover in Europe based on the MEB platform.
 It's been described as a sport crossover, and will likely end up as a more coupe-like version of the first crossover, similar to how VW offers the ID.4 and ID.5 siblings.